What Is Calcium and Why Does Your Body Need It?

 Having a good conversation with your doctor or pharmacist is key for safe and effective medication management.
 This is especially true when considering dietary supplements like calcium.

-Breaking New Ground: Latest Research on Calcium
+New Research on Calcium Benefits and Medical Use

 The field of nutrition keeps changing as new studies come out all the time.
 Calcium is often known as an important mineral, and it also benefits from these changes.